volta-cli/rfcs/text/0000-volta-updates.md

 The main new concept for update functionality is the difference between Individual and Managed users:

 - Individual users: The current model, where Volta is installed in the users' home directory and only available to that user.
-- Managed users: For Enterprise environments, where Volta is installed by IT on users' machines, available to all users of the computer (Each user will still have their own data directory to manage their own tools)
+- Managed users: For Enterprise environments, where Volta is installed by IT on users' machines, available to all users of the computer (Each user will still have their own data directory to manage their own tools).
+This will also likely be the case in many CI environments that are managed by IT, removed from the control of individual users.

 For Individual users, the goal of this feature is to not require any education.
 The updates will be checked and made available through notifications or automatically applied, requiring nothing new from the user.

-For Managed users, there will be a new command: `volta init`.
+For Managed users, there will be a new command: `volta setup`.
 This command will make sure that a user's environment is set up to run Volta and the shims.
 This command should be idempotent, so that if a user accidentally runs it again, there are no adverse effects.
 Additionally, we will need to document what files an Enterprise needs to distribute in order to run Volta in a Managed environment.

 # Details
 [details]: #details